pprunty/pprunty.github.io/posts/02-magikarp.md

 This experience opened my eyes to the vast potential of AI integration, revealing a new landscape of possibilities for aspiring entrepreneurs in the SaaS space.

-## From Skeptic to Believer
+## Transforming Skepticism into Innovation

 Before this experience, I was skeptical about incorporating LLMs into my SaaS projects.
 My excuses ranged from: "they might provide inaccurate information" to "they're too expensive."
 Moreover, using LLMs felt like sort of like _cheating_.
 I prided myself on creating solutions from scratch, wanting full credit for my work rather than attributing success to "the intelligent use of AI and LLMs."

-However, completing the Magikarp exercise transformed my perspective.
-My mind now races with a wide array of potential LLM applications for SaaS:
+However, completing the Magikarp project transformed my perspective.
+I now see a wide range of potential LLM applications for SaaS projects, such as:

 - A Google Chrome extension for simplifying academic papers and mathematical equations
 - An online text editor and writing assistant to provide suggestions based on your writing style and history